jiayihoffman/jiayihoffman.github.io/_posts/2025-05-26-SecurityRobot-Mapping.md

 In summary, the SLAM Toolbox broadcasts the map → odom transform to anchor the robot's local odometry in the global map frame.
 This corrects for drift and ensures accurate global navigation.
 Without this transform, Nav2 cannot correctly localize the robot or plan valid paths.

+With the SLAM Toolbox for mapping and localization, the navigation server performs the remaining steps of planning, control, and recovery in the navigation pipeline.

 ## Meet Robot R4
 This is my Differential Mobile Robot featuring two independently driven wheels and two caster wheels for balance.
 The Differential Bot moves forward or backward by rotating both wheels in the same direction, and it can rotate in place by spinning the wheels in opposite directions.